-Sometimes known as “Creative Translation”, free translation is a way of translation without paying attention to the details while delete or add content to original meaning on the basis of keeping the general meaning in order to be fluent and natural.
-Free translation requires translators to be creative and have extensive knowledge about the cultures of both source language and target language.
+Sometimes known as “Creative Translation”, free translation is a way of translating without paying attention to the details while deleting or adding content to the original meaning on the basis of keeping the general meaning in order to be fluent and natural.
+Free translation requires translators to be creative and have extensive knowledge about the cultures of both the source language and target language.
 This kind of translation is always used in marketing, advertising, and sometimes in literature.

-There are some sentences that we can’t just translate them literally, usually, it would have bad effect and be hard for the readers to understand the original meaning.
-At this time, we should think seriously in how to express the meaning in another easy-to-accept way.
+There are some sentences that we can’t just translate literally, usually, it would have a bad effect and be hard for the readers to understand the original meaning.
+At this time, we should think seriously about how to express the meaning in another easy-to-accept way.
 Here are the examples:

 Our son must go to school.
 He must break out of the pot that holds us in.